AbdellahRsmouki/kisna72/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently building tooling to enable State of Colorado to manage and share the enormous amount of data they collect.
+- 🔭 I’m currently building tooling to enable facebook/oculus/instagram users to make money off of those tools.
 - 😄 Pronouns: he/him
 - 🌏🪐 I love all things that fly in and out of our atmosphere..
 Ask me about what SpaceX is upto these days!